 Jacob has established a house church, Andrew is engaged and Luke is praying for a suitable helper.
 The Lyu family makes valuable contributions to our community constantly, including Msn.
 Vision’s work with P. Abraham to remodel the new Common Life House and to remodel our worship area.
 Our hope is that the Common Life House can be filled with growing disciples in the coming months and a wonderful community established among them.
 God is working in the hearts of several of our Bible students to see the importance of living as lifelong disciples of Jesus, which we pray to continue to feed.

 - Sincerely receive Jesus’ words and example through our studies of Matthew 11–16

-- Jacob and Andrew to grow as messengers during this season; Poonam’s visa process to be finalized very, very soon and Euker’s visa paperwork to go quickly and smoothly
+- Jacob and Andrew may grow as messengers during this season.
+Poonam’s visa process may be finalized very, very soon and Euker’s visa paperwork may go quickly and smoothly

 - The Common Life House is to be filled with eager discipleship candidates to foster a wonderful Christian community among younger people